The News Magazine of HCU

 April 15, 2019: Dr. Angie Durand Assistant Professor of Education, College of Education and Behavioral Sciences

-Dr. Angie Durand serves as a program coordinator in the HBU College of Education and Behavioral Sciences Department of Curriculum and Instruction.
+Dr. Angie Durand serves as a program coordinator in the HCU College of Education and Behavioral Sciences Department of Curriculum and Instruction.
 Her background includes teaching kindergarten in both public and private school settings, being in school administration, and helping prepare teachers as a university professor.
 HC.edu/p55-Durand

 April 22, 2019: Dr. Khara Breeden, Assistant Professor of Nursing, School of Nursing and Allied Health

-Dr. Khara Breeden is an HBU assistant professor of Nursing.
+Dr. Khara Breeden is an HCU assistant professor of Nursing.
 As a past program manager of the Harris Health Forensic Nursing Department, Breeden is passionate about serving abuse victims.
 She founded and runs the Harris County Forensic Nurse Examiners, which bridges the gap between victims, law enforcement agencies, and treatment organizations.
 HC.edu/p55-Breeden

 April 29, 2019: Lesha Wincher, Student, Miss Houston, Archie W. Dunham College of Business

-Lesha Wincher is earning her MSHRM (Master of Science in Human Resources Management) from HBU.
+Lesha Wincher is earning her MSHRM (Master of Science in Human Resources Management) from HCU.
 A graduate of Clear Brook High School in Friendswood, Wincher obtained her bachelor’s degree from the University of Houston, and was a Houston Texans cheerleader from 2013 to 2017.
 In 2018, she was crowned Miss Houston USA, and was the second runner-up at the state level.
 HC.edu/p55-Wincher

 May 6, 2019: Gil Ilutowich CEO and Chairman for Compedia